Janus-Cross-chain-messaging/proposal/proposal.md

 Example: 1000 USD bounty for developers and 500$ in Dot deposited into the attestation slot.

 ### Proof of work before funding
 The circom circuits and the witness can be developed before 1 year of development time is funded.
-The Witness will use mock origin, appchain and destinations and will only contains the critical cryptography.
+The Witness will use mocked origin chain, attest chain and destination chains and will only contain the critical cryptography components.
+But it will serve as a Proof of Concept.

 ### Use-Cases
 * Trustless Bridges